Piero Elias

-Piero Elias (born September 8, 2002) is an American soccer player who plays for New York City FC II in the MLS Next Pro.
+Piero Elias (born September 8, 2002) is an American soccer player who plays for Sporting JAX in USL Championship.

 Playing career

 Youth

 Piero Elias' teenage career saw him transfer between youth academies on several occasions.
 In 2015, he played at the development academy at Metropolitan Oval before transferring to New York City FC where he played in their under-14 program.
 In 2018–19 he played with Blau-Weiss Gottschee's under-16s, and then returned to Met Oval to be part of their under-18 side in 2019.
 In 2021 he switched to the Queensboro FC development academy, in the USL Academy League.

-Senior
+New York City FC II

 On March 24, 2022, Elias was announced as an inaugural season signing for MLS Next Pro club New York City FC II, signing his first full professional contract.
 His competitive debut came in the first game of the season in a loss on penalties to New England Revolution II on March 27.
 His first start came in the following game, another shootout loss to Orlando City B on April 3.